-A primer on why we fall – and why everybody is at risk
+A primer on why we fall – and why everybody is at risk.

 Editor’s note: Last week, we covered the importance of fully understanding the mechanism of injury and the resulting bodily injury that happens during a fall.
 Today, we cover why people fall and how it’s not just because of missteps or slippery surfaces.
-This is the second installment of three installments.

 It’s easy to understand why construction workers or retail workers, who are working in unsafe environments or are constantly on their feet, are more likely to fall than other workers.
 Seniors also are at risk because they may have lower body weakness; vision problems; foot pain; or use medicines that could make them less sure-footed.

 But science – and experience – shows us that just about anybody can be prone to a fall for all kinds of reasons – wet flooring, uneven sidewalks or improper footwear.

 For most of us, walking is something we do without much thought.
 In reality, the simple step of putting one foot in front of the other requires a complex partnership between our muscles and our central nervous system.

 Regarding slips and falls, a 2013 report in the Encyclopedia of Forensic Sciencesshows that there are two important phases to consider: Soon after the heel meets the ground and when the front part of the shoe or foot is touching the ground.

 And there are plenty of factors that impact our stability.
 The farther apart our feet are as we stand, for instance, the more stability we have.
 And our center of gravity as compared to that base of support or, foot spread, also is critical.